Special Relativity -- Applications to astronomy and the accelerator physics

+We now consider the case of $n$ arbitrarily spaced kickers, each introducing a distinct rotation angle.
+Our goal is to explore how covariant particle tracking can be applied in this scenario and to gain insight into the resulting dynamics—particularly when an undulator is placed downstream of the kicker configuration.

+Formally, calculating the radiation from the undulator requires accounting for all trajectory perturbations experienced by the electron since its generation.
+This may seem surprising at first, but it aligns with the general expression for the radiation field from a single electron, as given by Eq.~(\ref{revwied}).

+It is important to note that, in principle, the entire history of the electron - from $t' = -\infty$ to $t' = \infty$ -must be considered, since the integral in Eq.~(\ref{revwied}) extends over this range.
+However, the physical interpretation of this statement depends on the specific scenario.
+In practice, the integration should be restricted to the time intervals during which the electron contributes significantly to the radiation field.

-We should pointed out that it is the electrodynamics theory, which ultimately decides what part of the particle trajectory is important for calculating undulator radiation and what part can be neglected.
-The most important, general statement concerning the relevant part of the particle trajectory, is that it must be calculated according to the covariant method (if one wants to use the usual Maxwell's equations).
+Ultimately, it is electrodynamics itself that determines which portions of the particle’s trajectory are relevant for calculating the undulator radiation and which may be neglected.
+The most crucial general statement in this context is that the trajectory must be computed using covariant methods—provided one wishes to employ the standard formulation of Maxwell’s equations.